 Your Boxing Club is dedicated to reporting amateur boxing news and results from around the world.
 Our emphasis is on Amateur Boxing Rankings, International Boxers & Events.

 We rely on people supplying us with up to date information, if you are aware of any inaccuracies please CONTACT US

 It can be a little tricky to understand what on Earth is going on when it comes to the rankings.
 We’re going to try and explain how it works.

-In the simplest terms, each ranking is a list of the total points earned by boxers at major International tournaments and National Championships over a rolling period of 2 Years.
+In the simplest terms, each ranking is a list of the total points earned by medal winners at major International Championships and Games over a rolling period of 2 Years.

 The hard and fast rule here is that the more prestigious the tournament, the more ranking points a boxer will receive for competing in it, and the more active a boxer the better they will do in the rankings over the 2 years.